furugoorin/moment/README.md

 Sometimes, we just want to spontaneously meet up with the people we love and haven't seen in a while.
 Sometimes, we don't have a consistent schedule and want to see what everyone's day is like in a consolidated form, rather than scrolling through dispersed messages in a group chat or creating an entire spreadsheet just for one meetup.

-"Moments" is a web app tailored for groups of people to list their availability.
+"Moment" is a web app tailored for groups of people to list their availability.
 Users can register and login.
 Once they're logged in, they can create a group.
 Users can then add, edit, or delete an entry.
 The same group can be reused for future planning, so that there is no hassle to recreate or keep track of new events with the same people.

 ## Data Model